Walter Clutterbuck: Early life and military career

 Born in Chippenham, Wiltshire, England, on 17 November 1894, the son of Hardenhuish squire Edmund Henry Clutterbuck and Madeline Charlotte Raikes, Walter Edmond Clutterbuck was educated at Cheltenham College and later entered the Royal Military College, Sandhurst, where, on 17 September 1913, he was commissioned into the Royal Scots Fusiliers of the British Army.

-Shortly after the First World War began in August 1914, he was dispatched along with his battalion to England, where it became part of the 21st Brigade of the 7th Division, soon after the outbreak of war.
+Shortly after the First World War began in August 1914, Clutterbuck was dispatched along with his battalion to England, where it became part of the 21st Brigade of the 7th Division, soon after the outbreak of war.
 The battalion arrived on the Western Front in October where it fought in the First Battle of Ypres and sustained very heavy casualties.
 Clutterbuck was promoted to the temporary rank of lieutenant on 31 October 1914 (made permanent in January 1915), and promoted to captain 20 March 1916.
 From 15 October 1915 he served as adjutant of the 1/10th Battalion, London Regiment, part of the 162nd (East Midland) Brigade of the 54th (East Anglian) Division, in Gallipoli, Egypt and Palestine, later becoming adjutant of the Suffolk Yeomanry, and finally becoming a brigade major with the 232nd Brigade.
-He ended the war having been awarded the Military Cross (with Bar), the Order of the Crown of Italy, was twice wounded in action and was mentioned in dispatches.
+He ended the war having been awarded the Military Cross (MC) and Bar,the Order of the Crown of Italy, was twice wounded in action and was mentioned in despatches.
 His MC citation reads:

 His older brother, David Clutterbuck, a lieutenant in the Royal Field Artillery, was not so fortunate, having been killed in action in May 1917.

-In October 1919, after serving in Russia during the Russian Civil War, he married Gwendolin Atterbury Younger; they had one son and two daughters; Rosemary Imogen Atterbury, Michael Edmund Henry, born on 22 July 1920, and Ann Hope Madaline, born on 24 September 1922.
+In October 1919, after serving in Russia during the Russian Civil War, Clutterbuck married Gwendolin Atterbury Younger; they had one son and two daughters.

 Between the wars

-He spent most of the interwar period as a captain, being promoted to major on 8 November 1933, later serving as a brigade major with the 156th (Scottish Rifles) Brigade from 1 April 1935 until 11 March 1937.
-On 30 August 1939, he was promoted to lieutenant colonel and became Commanding Officer (CO) of the 1st Battalion, Royal Scots Fusiliers, then in Poona, India.
+Clutterbuck spent most of the interwar period as a captain, after relinquishing his temporary major's rank and GSO2 assignment in September 1919.
+He was promoted to major on 8 November 1933, later serving as a brigade major with the 156th (Scottish Rifles) Brigade from 1 April 1935 until 11 March 1937.
+On 30 August 1939, he was promoted to lieutenant colonel, and became commanding officer of the 1st Battalion, Royal Scots Fusiliers, then in Poona, India.